 "I can't feel comfortable in my country knowing that people have, will have, are ever going to feel like this.
-I want to feel safe at school."

--Sam Zief, Activist and Stoneman Douglas High survivor
+I want to feel safe at school." -Sam Zief, Activist and Stoneman Douglas High survivor had significantly lower scores on both math and reading achievement assessments, compared to peers who weren't exposed to violence.

 Lower academic achievement and absenteeism can have significant long-term consequences, with effects that burden children even as they reach adulthood.
 Studies suggest that decreases in academic achievement likely persist over time, indicating that exposure to violence as even a very young child can have devastating effects on long-term achievement.
-Of Chronically absent and less academically proficient children may be less likely to attend college, which can have significant bearing on their futures.
+Chronically absent and less academically proficient children may be less likely to attend college, which can have significant bearing on their futures.

 Children exposed to gun violence may also have lower long-term aspirations and career ambitions.
 Although these diminished ambitions may be somewhat tied to lower educational attainment, research has also found that decreased goal-setting is tied to a child's expectations of an early, violent death.
-For example, a significant number of adolescents living in violent neighborhoods believe that they will die before they turn 35,109 which in turn leads to lower goal-setting and diminished ambition.110 Additionally, anticipating an early death is significantly correlated with decreased socioeconomic status as an adult.111 Gun violence prevents children from maximizing their potential, thriving academically, and fulfilling their dreams.
+For example, a significant number of adolescents living in violent neighborhoods believe that they will die before they turn $35,^{109}$ which in turn leads to lower goal-setting and diminished ambition.
+Additionally, anticipating an early death is significantly correlated with decreased socioeconomic status as an adult.
+Gun violence prevents children from maximizing their potential, thriving academically, and fulfilling their dreams.
 We owe it to them to do better.